- Search The Registry

 - Creating Support

-*Debi Thomas was born on this date in1967.
-She was an African American figure skater, and is a surgeon and community activist.
+*Debi Thomas was born on this date in 1967.
+She was a Black figure skater, and is a surgeon and community activist.

 Thomas was born in Poughkeepsie, New York.
 As a young girl she always wanted to be a doctor.
 Thomas picked up a world figure skating championship and two national championships during her freshman year at Stanford.
 She then postponed school for a year to train for the 1988 Winter Olympics.
 During this time the engineering major was working toward what she says has been her goal all along: to become an orthopedic surgeon.
 “My medical interest has always been strictly in orthopedics,” Thomas said “I guess that’s because I have a kind of mechanical mind and I also like interacting with people.
 Orthopedics is a good mix of the two.”

 Thomas was diagnosed with bipolar disorder by April 2012.
-In 2015, reports showed that she was living in a bed bug-infested trailer in the Appalachian Mountains with her Looney who was struggling with anger and alcohol issues.
+In 2015, reports showed that she was living in a bed bug-infested trailer in the Appalachian Mountains with Looney who was struggling with anger and alcohol issues.
 Thomas said that she was "broke" and had lost custody of her son in 2013.
-She was featured an episode of the television series, Iyanla: Fix My Life, on the Oprah Winfrey Network.
+She was featured an episode of the television series, Iyanla: Fix My Life, on the Oprah Winfrey Network in 2015.